Gangster No. 1: Production

 The film's director Paul McGuigan said that he was unable to film one of the possible endings for the movie because one of the writers had left production and "had taken the ending with him".
 According to McGuigan this ending went as follows:

 Gangster is waiting for Freddie to get out of jail.
 Freddie arrives at the house and Gangster invites him in and he's reconstructed Freddie's car, his Aston Martin, in the living room, and Gangster goes into the car, and he starts revving the car and the smoke's going everywhere.
 Freddie leaves and Gangster gets poisoned by the smoke of the car, and then he drives through the windows and drops off the high rise.

+Release

+"Gangster No. 1" was first theatrically released in the UK and Ireland on June 9, 2000.

+"Gangster No. 1" debuted in the U.S. at AFI Fest on October 20, 2000, however it would not see a theatrical release in the States until June 14, 2002 in a very limited release.

 Reception

 Critical response

 The film was met with a generally positive critical reception.
 On Rotten Tomatoes it holds a score of 71% based on 52 reviews, with an average rating of 6.4/10.
 The site's consensus reads: "Gangster No. 1 is brutally violent, yet also compelling."
 Critics disliked the violence present throughout the movie but praised the performances and style.
 On Metacritic the film has a score of 60 out of 100, based on reviews from 15 critics.

 Clark Collis of Empire magazine gives the film 3 out of 5 stars.
 Collis calls the film "A stylistically superb jaunt through psychotically Swinging London" and praises the "scene stealing" performances of Bettany and McDowell but reserves his highest praises for photographer-turned-director McGuigan.
 Peter Bradshaw of The Guardian calls it "a powerful and serious film [...] a miasma of hysteria and anxiety - a real addition to the British crime canon."